-As noted in the 2016 Annual Report, the Trustees, in an effort to reduce overall costs, decided that distribution of Annual Reports will be done electronically except where legislation requires that certain members receive it via mail.
+In an effort to reduce overall costs, the Trustees decided that distribution of Annual Reports will be done electronically except where legislation requires that certain members receive it via mail.
 To that end, Annual Reports will be posted in the Newsroom section of the Plan's website www.epibenefitplans.com.
 Those who wish to receive a paper copy of the Annual Report may visit the Administration Office to pick one up or call and one will be mailed to your home address.